-Student Preparedness: EPIC's interactive eLearning Intro will help students build the skills they need to be successful.
-The orientation focuses on expectation management, basic computer literacy, and understanding the learning management system (Blackboard) – three areas that have been identified as critical to success online.
+EPIC's interactive eLearning Intro will help students build the skills they need to be successful.
+The orientation focuses on expectation management, basic computer literacy and understanding the learning management system (Blackboard) – three areas that have been identified as critical to success online.

-Faculty Preparedness: EPIC's Online Teaching Certification program will help faculty develop the skills they need to teach effectively online.
-The program focuses on course design, instructional techniques, accessibility, and understanding the learning management system (Blackboard)–plus mentoring for new online faculty.
+EPIC's Online Teaching Certification program will help faculty develop the skills they need to teach effectively online.
+The program focuses on course design, instructional techniques, accessibility and understanding the learning management system (Blackboard), as well as mentoring for new online faculty.

 - EPIC will increase success in online courses by an aggregate 5% over a five-year period.